DanJSG/Reflectiment/README.md

 Nothing within the `/scripts` folder is used directly within the application - these are simply scripts and files that were used during the dataset and lexicon processing, neural network training process, and for final system analysis and results gathering.

-This application was developed as a final year project for an MEng in Electronic Engineering from the University of York.
+This application was developed as a final year project for a Masters (MEng) in Electronic Engineering from the University of York.

 ## Setting up a Local Development Environment